 Appname

 A string specifying the name of the application.
-An Appname directory will be created in the Outdir directory, and launch scripts (if any) will be renamed using Appname as the base.
+An Appname directory will be created in the Outdir directory, and the launch script (if any) will be renamed using Appname as the base.

 Outdir